JKWA/good-book-app/README.md

 Why am I thinking about moving to React?

-* React with Redux is clearly gaining steam
+* React with Redux is gaining steam
-* Changes in browsers, particularly ES6 modules seem to fit with React better than other frameworks
+* Changes to browsers, particularly ES6 modules, fit with React
 * It's exclusively javascript, which is interesting